snohio/devopsorlando/devopsdays/ideas.md

 ## Sponsor Ideas

-Need an idea of venue costs and how many spaces for
+Need an idea of venue costs and how many spaces for true costing

 * Founding Sponsors - $15,000 (2)
   * $5,000 of which will go into funding for future years (if possible)